open-alchemy/OpenAlchemyEditor/web/README.md

 Output:

-- `packageApiLoadSpecsSpecNameSuccess`: The spec loaded, includes the value.
+- `packageApiSpecsSpecNameGetSuccess`: The spec loaded, includes the value.
-- `packageApiLoadSpecsSpecNameError`: The spec failed to load, includes the reason why it failed.
+- `packageApiSpecsSpecNameGetError`: The spec failed to load, includes the reason why it failed.
+- `packageApiCredentialsGetSuccess`: The credentials loaded, includes the value.
+- `packageApiCredentialsGetError`: The credentials failed to load, includes the reason why it failed.

 Update the selected spec: